 The Company's parent company presentation and functional currency is the Canadian dollar.
-With the acquisition of Circle Medical Technologies, Inc. in November 2020, CRH in April 2021 and the acquisition of WISP, Inc. ("WISP") in October 2021 (functional currency is the US dollar), a majority part of the business operations is in the U.S. and these subsidiaries are exposed to foreign currency translation risk.
-A 10% movement in foreign exchange rates versus the United States dollar would result in approximately \$1.3 million change in the Company's net income.
+With the acquisition of Circle Medical Technologies, Inc. in November 2020, CRH in April 2021 and the acquisition of WISP, Inc. ("WISP") in October 2021 (functional currency is the US dollar), a significant portion of the Company's business operations is in the U.S. and these subsidiaries are exposed to foreign currency translation risk.
+A 10% movement in foreign exchange rates versus the US dollar would result in an approximate \$1.8 million change in the Company's net loss for the nine months ended September 30, 2022.